Mother, acquaintance charged in brutal death of one-year-old

 The mother, Yolanda Hunter, and her acquaintance, 33-year-old Herman Coleman, are both charged with felony child abuse at this time.
 But Wade expects the charges to be upgraded to capital murder, pending further investigation and a completed autopsy report.

-The chief said Hunter will soon be taken into custody, but Coleman’s whereabouts are unknown.
+Hunter was taken into police custody Friday evening, but Coleman’s whereabouts are unknown.
 Wade revealed that Coleman was close to the child shortly before the baby stopped breathing.
 JPD is currently working with federal authorities to apprehend him.

 Wade, a 28-year veteran of JPD, said he was deeply affected by the incident.
 He noted that the abuse likely did not start Thursday.